agda/agda/doc/user-manual/tools/command-line-options.rst

      record fields (if :option:`--with-K` is not active this is not done for indexed data types).

+.. option:: --erased-matches

+     .. versionadded:: 2.6.4

+     Allow matching in erased positions for single-constructor, non-indexed data/record types.
+(This kind of matching is always allowed for record types with η-equality.)

+     This option is implied by :option:`--with-K` (even implicit use of :option:`--with-K` through the absence of options like :option:`--without-K`).

 .. option:: --erase-record-parameters

      .. versionadded:: 2.6.3